Your customers are frustrated. But your product isn’t the problem.

 Give Your Customers the Help They Need to Succeed

 Your initial customers liked that you were scrappy and you kind of ran by the seat of your pants.
-They - like you - are innovators and are ok figuring things out mostly on their own.
+Those innovators and early adopters are usually ok with figuring things out mostly on their own.

 The reason?
 They actually want to succeed with your product.
 And they need help to do so.